freetronics/ArduPhone-Software/firmware_v1/README.md

  * Initiate call - typed number only
  * Handle call hang up (before, during or by other party)
  * Get and display operator name in status bar
- * Receive call - display number still to be done
+ * Receive call
  * Send SMS - typed number only and T9(?) style key input
  * Send SMS now includes upper AND lower case as well as further status messages
+ * Receive call now shows incoming number if available

 To do
 -----